costonisp/AntennaTest/README.md

 # AntennaTest
-These programs are based on the programs publishes by sensorsiot found here:
+These programs are based on the programs publishes by SensorsIot found here:

 https://github.com/SensorsIot/Antenna-Tester